Number of aircraft in the United States 1990-2022

 Aviation in the United States

-The U.S. has the largest aviation market of any single country in the world.
+The U.S. has one of the largest aviation market of any single country in the world.
 U.S. airlines transport more passengers than airlines from any other country, and the U.S. is home to around half of the top ten airlines in the world in terms of revenue.
 This dominance extends into the general aviation sector, with North America having a significantly larger fleet of aircraft for private air travel than any other region.
 However, when understood at a regional level, the Asia-Pacific region currently maintains a slightly larger commercial aircraft fleet, which is expected to become significantly larger than the North American fleet over the next 20 years.